-As the basis for the opinions hereinafter expressed, we have examined such statutes, including the Delaware Revised Uniform Limited Partnership Act (the "Delaware Act"), records and documents of the Registrants, certificates of officers of the Registrants and of public officials, and other instruments and documents as we deemed relevant or necessary for the purposes of the opinions set forth below, including, but not limited to, the Registration Statement, the Base Indenture, the base prospectus contained in the Registration Statement (the "Prospectus"), the Second Amended and Restated Agreement of Limited Partnership of the Partnership, dated as of November 1, 2006, as amended by Amendment No. 1 thereto, dated as of April 11, 2008, and Amendment No. 2 thereto, dated as of April 1, 2009 (as so amended, the "Partnership Agreement"), the Certificate of Limited Partnership of the Partnership filed with the Secretary of State of the State of Delaware, the Amended and Restated Agreement of Limited Partnership of the Operating Partnership dated December 7, 2005 (the "Operating Partnership Agreement"), and the Certificate of Limited Partnership of the Operating Partnership filed with the Secretary of State of Delaware.
+As the basis for the opinions hereinafter expressed, we have examined such statutes, including the Delaware Revised Uniform Limited Partnership Act (the "Delaware Act"), records and documents of the Partnership, certificates of officers of the Partnership and public officials, and other instruments and documents as we deemed relevant or necessary for the purposes of the opinions set forth below, including, but not limited to, the Registration Statement, the Prospectus, the Second Amended and Restated Agreement of Limited Partnership of the Partnership dated as of November 1, 2006, as amended by Amendment No. 1 thereto dated as of April 11, 2008, and Amendment No. 2 thereto dated as of April 1, 2009 (as so amended, the "Partnership Agreement"), and the Certificate of Limited Partnership of the Partnership filed with the Secretary of State of the State of Delaware on August 5, 2005.

-In making our examination, we have assumed: (i) the legal capacity of all natural persons and that all signatures on documents examined by us are genuine; (ii) the authenticity of all documents submitted to us as originals; (iii) the conformity with the original documents of all documents submitted to us as certified, electronic, conformed, or photostatic copies; (iv) that each person signing in a representative capacity (other than on behalf of the Registrants) any document reviewed by us had authority to sign in such capacity; (v) the truth, accuracy, and completeness of the information, representations, and warranties contained in the records, documents, instruments, and certificates we have reviewed; (vi) the accuracy, completeness and authenticity of certificates of public officials; (vii) there are no agreements or understandings between or among any of the parties to the Indenture, the Securities or the Guarantees that would expand, modify or otherwise affect the terms of the Indenture, the Securities or the Guarantees or the respective rights or obligations of the parties thereunder; and (viii) the Registration Statement and the organizational documents of each of the Partnership and the Operating Partnership, each as amended to the date hereof, will not have been amended from the date hereof in a manner that would affect the validity of the opinion rendered herein, and any securities issuable upon conversion, exchange, redemption or exercise of any of the Securities being offered will be duly authorized, created, and if appropriate, reserved for issuance upon such conversion, exchange, redemption, or exercise.
+In making our examination, we have assumed (i) that all signatures on documents examined by us are genuine; (ii) the authenticity of all documents submitted to us as originals; (iii) the conformity with the original documents of all documents submitted to us as certified, conformed, or photostatic copies; (iv) that each person signing in a representative capacity (other than on behalf of the Partnership) any document reviewed by us had authority to sign in such capacity; (v) the truth, accuracy, and completeness of the information, representations, and warranties contained in the records, documents, instruments, and certificates we have reviewed; and (vi) that the Registration Statement and the organizational documents of the Partnership, each as amended to the date hereof, will not have been amended from the date hereof in a manner that would affect the validity of the opinions rendered herein.